DevGilded/Godot-2D-File-Template/README.md

-!Warning: make sure to delete the .gitkeep find . -name ".gitkeep" -type f -delete
+To use delete the .gitkeep file, run `Get-ChildItem -Path . -Recurse -Filter .gitkeep` in your terminal.